prajitachowdhury/FuelConsumptionAnalysis/README.md

  - In most countries, fuel economy is stated as "fuel consumption" in liters per 100 kilometers (L/100 km) or kilometers per liter (km/L or kmpl).
 In a number of countries still using other systems, fuel economy is expressed in miles per gallon (mpg), for example in the US and usually also in the UK (imperial gallon).

+**Objective:**
+ - To build a linear regression model using select features of vehicle to predict its fuel consumption ratio.

+**Data Source and code details**

+The dataset used for this project is sourced from Kaggle: https://www.kaggle.com/datasets/rinichristy/2022-fuel-consumption-ratings

+Type: Jupyter Notebook

+Language: Python

+Libraries Used: Numpy, Pandas, Matplotlib, Scikit Learn